Illya-01/node-lab1/README.md

 ## Task

-Create project in GitHub with minimal code-quality checks and autodepoly.
+Create project in GitHub with minimal code-quality checks and auto deploy.

 ### Requirements